thoward02/PocketCoachBE/README.md

 }
 ```

-## App Requests
+# App Requests

 #### NOTE
-For the following Request requires `Key` which is the api key given to you upon successful login.
+Some of the following requests will require a key

 ### Index
-You can index the entire back end request system by calling `/Api/Index`.
+You can index the entire back end request system by making a `GET` request to `/Api/Index`.
 It will return a JSON object holding every request you could make towards the back end system.

 The request would look like